peerlibrary/annotator/src/tasks_introduction.coffee.md

  * All done!

 The rules of composite tasks are:
- * No sub-task is started until the composite task itself has any unlresolved dependencies
+ * No sub-task is started until the composite task itself has any unresolved dependencies
  * The sub-tasks can have dependencies over each other, or other other tasks.
  * The composite task is finished when all sub-tasks have finished (or failed.)
  * If any of the sub-tasks fail, the the composite task fails, too.